HaukeBartsch/dicomspeak/README.md

 A convenient way to setup the system on MacOS is to use HomeBrew.
 Install the dcmtk package as well as node and python (2.7).
 Once node runs use its package manager npm to install pegjs and repl.history.
-Scripts used by the interpreter are written in python and depend on pydicom (use pip install pydicom to install).
+Scripts used by the interpreter are written in python and depend on pydicom (use /usr/local/lib/pip install pydicom to install).
 Afterwards you should be able to execute:
 ```
   node dicomspeak.js